vxvfaq/vxvfaq/README.rst

 Is there an updated roadmap?
 -------

-We provide an updated roadmap once a week on Monday at 1pm PST after the traditional markets close in the form of a corporate executive conference call.
-The calls are available in the main Telegram group and in our site, in this link: https://vectorspace.ai/conf-calls.html
+We provide an updated roadmap once a week on Thursday after the traditional markets close in the form of a corporate executive conference call.
+The calls are available at https://vectorspace.ai/conf-calls.html

 Is the team planning on building a new website and possibly touching up the branding?
 -------